 The General Assembly should require the Maryland Building Code Administration to adopt a code that ensures that new buildings meet all water and space heating demand without the use of fossil fuels (allowing for the use of electric heat pumps, solar thermal, and other existing and potential clean energy solutions) and are ready for solar, electric vehicle charging, and building-grid interaction.
 This code shall apply to all new residential, commercial, and state-funded buildings beginning as early as possible but no later than 2024.
+Legislation should ensure that the Building Code Administration or appropriate local jurisdictions have authority, resources, and direction to effectively enforce compliance with the code.
 The Building Code Administration shall also develop and implement training courses on the benefits and challenges of all-electric and electric-ready buildings for building developers, realtors, real estate appraisers, and lenders.

-The Building Code Administration shall develop a cost-effectiveness test to allow building projects to seek variances to code requirements while maintaining electric-ready standards.
+The Building Code Administration shall allow exemptions for building types for which compliance with these requirements is not feasible.
+The Building Code Administration shall also develop a cost-effectiveness test to allow building projects to seek variances to code requirements while maintaining electric-ready standards.
 The cost-effectiveness test shall include the federal Social Cost of Carbon.
 If a new commercial building receives a variance and produces greenhouse gas emissions on-site, then it would participate in the Building Emissions Standard (proposed herein) and follow its own tailored plan for reaching net-zero emissions.